Hungate Street, Aylsham, Norwich, Norfolk NR11 6JZ

 Alternatively, complete a paper application available from the Norfolk County Council website at www.norfolk.gov.uk/admissions or from the school office.

-Parents/carers who are considering sending their child/ren to Bure Valley are encouraged to arrange an appointment to look around the school and meet the Head of School.
+Parents/carers who are considering sending their child/ren to Bure Valley are encouraged to arrange an appointment to look around the school and meet the Head Teacher.
 We host an open evening for prospective parents every autumn to coincide with the transfer to junior school timetable.

 During the summer term of Year 2, the parents/carers of pupils joining the school in the following September are invited to attend a transition information evening at the school.